mhernandezit/capstone-anomaly/README.md

 ### Key Features

-- Real-time BGP anomaly detection
+- Multi-modal network anomaly detection (BGP, SNMP, syslog)
-- Multi-signal correlation (BGP + logs)
+- Real-time streaming analytics with NATS message bus
+- Matrix Profile and Isolation Forest ML algorithms
-- Topology-aware localization
+- Topology-aware failure localization
+- Context-aware correlation analysis
-- Interactive dashboard for operators
+- Interactive dashboard for Network Operation Centers
-- Comprehensive testing framework

-## 📊 Project Status
+## Project Status

-This project is part of the IS 499 Information Systems Capstone at CUNY School of Professional Studies.
+This project is part of the Information Systems Capstone program.

 **Current Focus:**

-- ✅ Project proposal completed
+- Project proposal completed
-- ✅ Virtual lab environment established
+- Virtual lab environment established with Containerlab and FRR routers
-- ✅ ML pipeline implementation
+- ML pipeline implementation with multi-modal data processing
+- Go-based BMP collector for BGP data ingestion
+- Final project presentation completed
-- 🔄 System integration and testing
+- System integration and comprehensive testing
-- 📋 Final evaluation and documentation
+- Performance evaluation and validation

-## 🤝 Contributing
+## Contributing

-This is a capstone project.
+This is a research project.
 All code is a work in progress by Mike Hernandez.

-## 📄 License
+## License

-This project is for educational purposes as part of the CUNY SPS Information Systems Capstone.
+This project is for educational purposes as part of the Information Systems Capstone program.